copperspice/diamond/README.md

 ### Introduction

-Diamond is a cross platform compact editor designed for programmers.
-It was developed using the CopperSpice libraries and was written in C++.
+Diamond is a cross platform editor designed for programmers.
+It was developed using the CopperSpice libraries and is written in C++.

 The Diamond project began as a replacement for the Crimson and Emerald Editors, both of these were Windows only programs and are no longer supported.
 Diamond has evolved to become a programmers editor with a focus on developing C++ applications.

 ###### Key Features